Back to jobs

 • Familiarity with the FT/FT Schools (desirable)

-Candidates must submit a resume and cover letter by July 11, 2025.
+Candidates must submit a CV and cover letter by July 11, 2025.

 The cover letter can be in any form e.g. a letter, video or podcast.
 We would like to hear your ideas on how the FT can better engage with young people and we would also like to hear about any relevant experience in mentoring young people and communicating with lots of different groups.
 We encourage you to be creative.